antonio30111988/LaravelContactApp/README.md

 - view layer is all done using ReactJS;
 - UI is responsive using mostly media queries and Twitter Bootsrap
-- backend communication with MySQL is done using simple Laravel API
+- backend communication with MySQL is done using Laravel
 - CRUD fetaures for user contacts.
 User can only see their list of contacts;
 - Exporting a single contacts to vCard in .vcf files (PATH:storage/app/public/vcf);
 - Searching Contacts (real live search);